RupankarCh/my-notes/Cloud Computing/readme.md

 - **Content Delivery Networks (CDN): (CloudFront, AzureCDN)** A global network of "Edge Locations" that **caches content closer to users to speed up the delivery** of web pages and video streams.

 ### Databases
-- **Relational Databases (SQL):(RDS, Cloud SQL)** **Managed instances of popular engines like MySQL, PostgreSQL,and SQL Server**.
+- **Relational Databases (SQL):(AWS RDS, Azure SQL Cloud SQL)** **Managed instances of popular engines like MySQL, PostgreSQL,and SQL Server**.
 These services automate patching, backups, and scaling of structured data.
+  - Transactional Integrity: perfect for financial systems and application requiring complex table relationships.
+  - Point-in-Time Recovery: restore data from any precise moment to recover from human error or corruption.
+  - Multi-AZ Failover: Automatic switching to a stadby instance during a data center outage.
 - **NoSQL Databases:** **Designed for high-speed, non-relational data at massive scale.** Examples include **DynamoDB (Key-Value), Cosmos DB (Multi-model), and Bigtable (Wide-column).**
+  - Schema Flexibility: Store data as JSON-like documents or key-value pairs without pre-defining tables.
+  - Global Reach: Replicate data across the globe with millisecond latency for international users.
+  - Serverless Operations: Platforms like DynamoDB handle all scaling and maintenance automatically.
+  - High Velocity: Built to handle millions of requests per second for IoT, gaming,and social media.
 - **Data Warehousing:(Amazon Redshift, Azure Synapse, Google BigQuery)** Specialized **databases built for complex analytical queries across petabytes of data**.
 - **In-Memory Caching:(ElastiCache or Redis)** **Services that store frequently accessed data in RAM** to provide sub-millisecond response times for applications.
 - **Graph and Ledger Databases**: Niche **databases for managing highly connected data** (socialnetworks) or providing an immutable, cryptographically verifiable record of transactions.

-### Networking and Security:
-- **Virtual Private Clouds (VPC/VNet):** A logically isolated section of the cloud where you define your own IP address range, subnets, and routing tables, acting as your private data center in the sky.
-- **Load Balancing:** **Automatically distributes incoming application traffic across multiple targets(VMs or containers)** to ensure high availability and fault tolerance.
-- **DNS and Traffic Management:(Route 53 or Google Cloud DNS)** **These services translate human-readable domain names into IP addresses** and can route users based on their geographic location.
-- **Firewalls and Security Groups:** Virtual firewalls that control inbound and outbound traffic at the instance or subnet level to protect resources from unauthorized access.
-- **Private Connectivity:(AWS Direct Connect, Azure ExpressRoute)** Dedicated network links that bypass the public internet to provide a secure, high-bandwidth connection between on-premise offices and the cloud
+Key Use Cases: SQL vs NoSQL
+- Use SQL for: Accounting systems, inventory management, and structured reporting.
+- Use NoSQL for: User profiles, real-time analytics, content management, and mobile app syncing.
+- Hybrid Approaches: Many modern architectures use both— **SQL for the core "truth" and NoSQL for fast-access "caching."**
+- Data Integrity: SQL ensures your data is never "partial" or "wrong" through strict schema enforcement.

 ## Data lifecycle management:
 How data is handled from creation to eventual deletion.